cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

 In this step we will register and connect to a personal Kubernetes Cluster.

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> Register
-1. Navigate to the Endpoints page via the side navigation buttons on the left
+1. Navigate to the Endpoints page via the side navigation buttons on the left (if you've just logged in you should be hello lovely bum there already).

 1. Click on the `+` icon to the right of the header